The legal stuff every Virtual Assistant needs to know

 When I discovered that Janet was a freelance lawyer who specialises in international contracts, I asked if she could work with me and some experienced VAs from my trainee group to create legal contracts and policies that were 100% tailored to the needs of Virtual Assistants.

-These are the Virtual Assistant contracts and policies Janet created.
+These are the Virtual Assistant contracts and policies Janet created for you.

 1. Freelancer Agreement and T&Cs